 Outdoor companies live with and from nature.
-LOWA has backed reforestation programs in the Bavarian mountain areas for years and supports the wildlife conservation projects of the WWF through the sales of its cuddly toy LOWINGO.
+LOWA has backed reforestation programs in the Bavarian mountain areas for years and supports the wildlife conservation projects of the World Wildlife Fund through its European sales of LOWINGO, a cuddly peregrin falcon toy that is the LOWA Kids brand mascot.
 In the US, LOWA supports many non-profit organizations that work to make the outdoors more accessible to everyone.

 LOWA Sportschuhe GmbH

 Ingmar Anderson, CR-Manager